Deploy Preview URLs

 deploy-preview followed by the identifier number of the pull request or merge request.
 For example, a Deploy Preview for pull/merge request #42 will deploy to

 deploy-preview-42--yoursitename.netlify.app.
 The web content of this URL is updated every time changes are pushed to the associated pull/merge request.

-You can share this URL with your team to gather their feedback using collaboration tools in the Netlify Drawer.
+You can share this URL with your team to collaborate and gather feedback.

 Every deploy also has a permalink that starts with the deploy ID number.
 For example: